What is your availability?

 Cancellation/No-Show Policy:

 Please notify me of appointment conflicts at least 48 hours in advance to avoid being charged for the visit.
 If you have not arrived within 15-minutes and I have not heard from you, that is treated as a late cancellation.
-I will always try contacting you first.
+I will try contacting you first.
+This policy also applies to intake appointments.

 Professional Background